-• (Linux) Have glib runtime hook prepend the frozen application's data dir to the XDG_DATA_DIRS environment variable instead of completely overwriting it.
-This should fix the case when xdg-open is used to launch a build-osxcross GNU/Linux guest used to build the OS X SDK and cctools as described in section Cross-Building for macOS.

-system-installed application (for example, opening an URL in a web browser via the webbrowser module) and no registered applications being found. (#3668)

-- Prevent unactionable errors raised by UPX from terminating the build. (#6757) - Restore the pre PyInstaller 5.0 behavior of resolving relative paths to icons as relative to the spec file rather than the current working directory. (#6759) - (Windows) Update system DLL inclusion list to allow collection of DLLs from Visual Studio 2012 (VC11) runtime and Visual Studio 2013 (VC12) runtime, as well as the latest version of Visual Studio 2015/2017/2019/2022 (VC14) runtime (14.3). (#6778)
+- (Linux) Have glib runtime hook prepend the frozen application's data dir to the XDG_DATA_DIRS environment variable instead of completely overwriting it.
+This should fix the case when xdg-open is used to launch a system-installed application (for example, opening an URL in a web browser via the webbrowser module) and no registered applications being found. (#3668) - Prevent unactionable errors raised by UPX from terminating the build. (#6757) - Restore the pre PyInstaller 5.0 behavior of resolving relative paths to icons as relative to the spec file rather than the current working directory. (#6759) - (Windows) Update system DLL inclusion list to allow collection of DLLs from Visual Studio 2012 (VC11) runtime and Visual Studio 2013 (VC12) runtime, as well as the latest version of Visual Studio 2015/2017/2019/2022 (VC14) runtime (14.3). (#6778)